 This is another feature that the Nikon D7500 shares with the D500.
 This 180K-pixel RGB sensor is a powerful tool that proves very useful for such enhancements as i-TTL, AWB, matrix metering, 3D tracking, and more.

 The Nikon D7500 has an awesome ISO range of 100 to 51,200 (100 is really about the lowest you can go nowadays).
-We like this so much because for us, a camera is only as good as its capability to shoot at low light while retaining sharpness and minimizing noise.
+We like this so much because, for us, a DSLR camera is only as good as its capability to shoot at low light while retaining sharpness and minimizing noise.
 The ISO range of the Nikon D7500 is expandable to ISO 1,640,000.
 Talk about versatile.